University Libraries - Knowledge Unbound!

 Research assistance and consultations

 Librarians provide research assistance in-person at the Research Help Desk, by telephone, by e-mail, and by instant messaging.
-Librarians also offer individualized and customized research consultation sessions by appointment.
+Librarians also offer customized research consultation sessions by appointment.
 These in-depth, one-to-one sessions are designed to help students identify and use resources pertinent to their research projects and academic assignments.

 As information literacy specialists, library faculty members provide extensive instruction for students on using information resources, constructing effective research strategies, and evaluating information.
 Librarians also provide customized, course-related sessions in the disciplines, as well as workshops on special topics.
-Two networked computer labs with computing resources are available for library instructional purposes.